About this Program

 Eligibility

-- Be a descendant from an enrolled member of a federally-recognized tribe and be eligible for Indian Health Services.
+• Be a descendant of an enrolled member of a federally-recognized tribe and be eligible for Indian Health Services.

 How to apply